 Team Facilitator 2.0 is a three-month long program that is designed to meet the following objectives:

 - Explore the strengths and challenges of the team facilitator role

 - Build capacity and skills to assist in team facilitation

 - Understand how effective communication and relationship-building can improve team collaboration

 - Help participants create individualized plans to address specific team challenges

 - Develop a network of peers and a comprehensive set of resources that will support participants in their team facilitator roles

-As part of this program, participants will attend two in-person sessions and three web-based sessions.
-Each in-person session will be 2.5 days in length and will take place in Huntsville.
+As part of this program, participants will attend two virtual training sessions and three follow-up meetings.
+Each training session will be 2.5 days in length and will take place over Zoom.
 These sessions will allow for opportunities to build facilitation skills, practice techniques to use with your MDT, receive feedback, and develop a plan for future team success.

-In between the two in-person trainings, there will be three web-based, follow-up sessions aimed at supporting and sustaining participants.
-Each of these one-hour sessions will be conducted via video conference with the entire group and the two facilitators.
-Supporting materials and communications will be sent via email between in-person sessions in an effort to support facilitators in their role.
+In between the two main training sessions, there will be three follow-up meetings aimed at supporting and sustaining participants.
+Each of these one-hour sessions will be conducted via video conference with the entire group and the two training facilitators.
+Supporting materials and communications will be sent via email between sessions in an effort to support facilitators in their role.
 Dates for these meetings will be determined during the first part of the training.
-See the “Agenda” tab below for more information on what to expect in both the in-person and web-based sessions.
+See the “Agenda” tab below for more information on what to expect in each session.